oimodeler/oimodeler/docs/source/getting_started.rst

      [ 12.76468252  16.83390367   4.40925502   5.64248841]
      [ 29.12590452  -0.20420277   4.21541399  13.16022251]]

+Now we run the fit on 2000 steps.
+It will compute 20000  models (i.e., ``nsteps`` x ``nwalkers``).

 .. code-block:: python

     fit.run(nsteps=2000,progress=True)

 .. code-block::

     >>17%|█        | 349/2000 [00:10<00:48, 34.29it/s]

-Let's plot the parameters of the 20 walkers as a function of the steps of the mcmc run.
+After the run we can plot the values of the 4 free-parameters for the 10 walkers as a function of the steps of the mcmc run.

 .. code-block:: python